ConnorNelson/ctf-league/README.md

 # CTF League

-10 events (top 10 highest rated from https://ctftime.org/).
+Top 10 highest rated events from https://ctftime.org/.

 For each event, first place gets 10 points, second place gets 9 points, third place gets 8 points, and so on.

+Tie-breaker is most first places, then most second places, then most third places, and so on.

 ## 2020 Results